yastn/yastn/docs/source/mps/algebra.rst

 See examples: :ref:`examples/mps/mps:Canonical form by QR`.

+Restoring canonical form locally: For example, while performing DMRG sweeps, the tensors getting updated will not be in canonical form after the update.
+It is necessary to restore their canonical form in course of sweeping.

+.. autofunction:: yamps.MpsMpo.orthogonalize_site

-The canonisation by `singular value decomposition` (SVD) allows to truncate components of the lowest applitude according to instructions provided in :code:`opts`.
-As default the object is not truncated.
+The canonisation by `singular value decomposition` (SVD) allows to truncate virtual dimension/spaces with the lowest weight (lowest singular values).
-The truncation happens on each site of the object after persorming SVD of the tensor.

 .. autofunction:: yamps.MpsMpo.truncate_sweep